-Accounts-receivable financing, also referred to as invoice factoring, is a common financial solution many businesses use to speed up their cash flow.
+Accounts receivable financing, also referred to as invoice factoring, is a common financial solution many businesses use to speed up their cash flow.

-One other benefit of choosing our Vermont accounts-receivable financing programs is that it does not create debt like a business loan or a line of credit.
+One other benefit of choosing our Vermont accounts receivable financing programs is that it does not create debt like a business loan or a line of credit.
 Since there is no debt, we will not cap the amount we provide.
 The more contracts you accept, the more cash we’ll advance.

-TCI Business Capital has provided a cash-flow solution thousands of companies in a variety of industries.
+TCI Business Capital has provided a cash-flow solution to thousands of companies in a variety of industries.
 Below are just a few of the industries we consider ourselves experts in.

 |Trucking & Freight||Government Contractors|